 - Mechanical (ME: chassis assembly), and

-The current Bill of Materials is located at: https://github.com/aspro648/OSTR/blob/master/BOM.md.
+The current Bill of Materials with part numbers and URLs is located at: https://github.com/aspro648/OSTR/.
 A number of components like resistors and capacitors are generic, so substitutions are acceptable.
 In general, the cost is about $60-80.

 A kit for this project is available on Tindie.com.
 Purchasing the kit will save you the time and expense of ordering from several different vendors and avoid the minimum PCB order premium.
 You will also be helping me develop and share other projects in my workshops!